ROCm/rocSHMEM/DEBUG.md

 1. find and toggle `ASAN` ON
 2. find and delete `COMPILING_TARGETS` (keybind `d`)

-Do not forget to delete `COMPILING_TARGETS` again when disabling ASAN (otherwise xnack will remain active, impacting performance).
+Do not forget to delete `COMPILING_TARGETS` again when disabling ASAN (otherwise xnack will remain required, causing failure in production runs).

 ### Running with ASAN

+You need to set environment variable `HSA_XNACK=1`.
+Do not forget to unset this variable when not using ASAN (it will impact performance).

 You may need to add path to `libclang_rt.asan-x86_64.so` to `LD_LIBRARY_PATH` by hand.
 Depending on the ROCm version, it may be in an unusual place, e.g., `$ROCM_ROOT/lib/llvm/lib/clang/19/lib/linux/libclang_rt.asan-x86_64.so`; `find /opt/rocm -name libclang_rt.asan-x86_64.so` may be required to find it.

 ASAN may [crash when using Open MPI][2].
-If that happensi, set environment variable `OMPI_MCA_memory=^patcher`.
+If that happens, set environment variable `OMPI_MCA_memory=^patcher`.
 Do not forget to unset this variable when not using ASAN (it will impact performance).

 When running the program, the behavior of ASAN can be controlled with the `ASAN_OPTIONS` environment variable.